Ingest data from Salesforce

 Permissions required: CREATE CONNECTION on the metastore.
 Contact a metastore admin to grant this.

-To use an existing connection instead, you need USE CONNECTION or ALL PRIVILEGES on the connection.
+If you want to create an ingestion pipeline using an existing connection, skip to the following section.
+You need USE CONNECTION or ALL PRIVILEGES on the connection.

 To create a Salesforce connection, do the following: